No ratings yet

 You can use Whole30 compatible chicken broth instead of the vegetable broth if that’s what you prefer.
 Obviously, it will no longer be Vegan or Vegetarian.

-I make a homemade chicken broth in my Italian Wedding Soup and it’s simply divine!
+I make a homemade chicken broth for my Italian Wedding Soup and it’s simply divine!

 Heavy Cream